 A: Requests for religious exemptions will be reviewed for completeness in response to the question posed on the form.
 Submitters may be contacted to provide additional information if needed.

 A: The COVID-19 vaccination is now available at no charge to anyone 12 years of age and older.
 To schedule an appointment:

 - Lane County Public Health’s website has information on how to find a COVID-19 vaccine locally including vaccine clinics, pharmacies, and healthcare partners.

 - Ask your primary care provider if they are offering COVID-19 vaccinations

-- The LCC Health Clinic regularly offers vaccination clinics.
+- The LCC Student Health Clinic offers vaccination clinics for students and employees.
 Watch the website, Titan Times (student newsletter), Lane Weekly (employee newsletter), and social media for upcoming dates.
-In addition, the Health Clinic may be able to schedule individual vaccination appointments over the summer at 541-463-5665.

 - If you do not live in Lane County, you can use the CDC’s Vaccine Finder to help find a COVID-19 vaccine near you.